kavyaadh/text_search_engine/README.txt

 Search Engine: Allows users to search for a word in multiple text files, displaying frequency per file.

-Optional Inverted Index: Maps each word to the files it appears in, providing faster lookup and scalability.
+Inverted Index: Maps each word to the files it appears in, providing faster lookup and scalability.

 Interactive CLI Interface: Users can repeatedly search for words and view top-k frequent words.